 The Prince-Bishopric of Basel after 1813

 The Prince-Bishopric of Basel experienced two significant revolutions after 1500.
 The title of Prince-Bishopric is a consequence of the status of the Bishop in the Holy Roman Empire.
 The Bishop was a prince (Reichsfürst/Fürstbischof) of the Empire.
-The Reformation in the years 1527-1529 was a clear break.
-The Bishop moved to Porrentruy (Pruntrut in German, … Read more » “The Prince-Bishopric of Basel after 1813”
+The Reformation, which occurred between 1527 and 1529, marked a clear break.
+The Bishop moved to Porrentruy (Pruntrut … Read more » “The Prince-Bishopric of Basel after 1813”

 From Stagecoach to the Postauto

-Kaspar Stockalper (1609-1691), the entrepreneur, politician and diplomat from Brig (Canton of Valais), established professional postal services across the Simplon pass.
-The museum in the Stockalperschloss pays attention to this activity in the exhibition “Passage Simplon”.
+Kaspar Stockalper (1609-1691), the entrepreneur, politician and diplomat from Brig (Canton of Valais), established professional postal services across the Simplon Pass.
+The museum in the Stockalperschloss highlights this activity in the exhibition “Passage Simplon”.
 His successful (and lucrative) business delivered mail from Milan to Lyon in less than eight days.
-The couriers and … Read more » “From Stagecoach to the Postauto”
+The couriers and later the … Read more » “From Stagecoach to the Postauto”

 The Helvetic Republic and Nidwalden